djepar/CoursGenInfo/OS/Administrator/GoogleITAdministrator.md

 "Flexible Single-Master Operations (FSMOs) in AD are used to prevent conflicting updates in cases where conflict resolution is inappropriate.
 By planning the management of FSMOs, you enhance the availability of your Active Directory deployment."

+## Managing Active Directory Users and Groups
+For PS command for new AD group : `New-ADGroup`